Academic Polices for Graduate Programs

 Doctor of Ministry: 12 of 36 credits

-Students enrolled in the Religious Studies Graduate Certificate are exempted from this policy.
+Students enrolled in the Religious Studies Graduate Certificate and the M.A. in Religious Studies are exempted from this policy.

 For students enrolled in the Imam and Muslim Community Leadership Graduate Certificate courses taken at the primary off-site location count as on-campus courses.